MY MOTHER'S PENCIL SKETCH

 Amit still dislikes her brother’s face, especially his fan-like moustache.
 But he prefers silence.

 MR. GOPAL KRISHNA IS a well-known lawyer.
 The city knows him by his talent and the high fees he charges.
 He loved his first wife, Amit’s mother.
-He gave her money to spend but failed to give her time and care when she needed it.
+He gave her money to spend, but failed to give her time and care when she needed it.
 She died.
 Amit was in standard five then.

 The wall-piece built up a wall between her and Amit.

 The day starts from Amit’s feet.
-A sharp strip of sunrays, that an open window allows in, heats his feet.
+A sharp strip of sunrays that an open window allows in heats his feet.
 It makes him presume that the day should be Sunday.
 He follows such a strange timetable only on holidays.

 The milkman is late as usual.
 As the bell of his one-room apartment cries, he walks to the door.
 The door opens.
-Surprises visit: shocks happen.
+Surprise visit: shocks happen.
 Amit finds himself sandwiched between a shock and a surprise.
 He fails to believe the scene.

-“Mam… Mama, you please come in.
+“Mam… Mama, you... please come in.
 Here, sit… sit here please.”

 It takes Bijaya’s full hour to turn Amit’s home into the home of a normal person.
 He passes this hour with a swirling turmoil in his mind.

 “Mama, I am sorry… I should have kept talking with you… on phone at least.”
 The hot coffee that Bijaya made provides him with a room to talk more.
-“You know Mama, I come late at night, and…”
+“You know, Mama, I come late at night, and…”

 “Your Papa is living with Elena.
 Since a week.”